 Our unique outdoor classroom design incorporates a wide variety of trees, shrubs, and grasses native to our region with learning spaces to inspire creativity, exploration, hands-on activities, movement, music and more.
 The space is enriched with natural materials such as logs, boulders and plantings.
 Pathways are being surfaced with a variety of materials to accommodate wheeled toy vehicles.

-watch our outdoor classroom
+watch our outdoor classroom become a reality

 We are very appreciative of the many donors who have made this outdoor classroom possible with their gifts.
 We are fortunate to have two Independence alumni - Amelia Julian Wyant ‘90 current parent and President of our Board of Trustees, and Kevin Heitzenroder ‘85 alumni parent and immediate past President of the Board - supporting the construction through their businesses.

 We couldn’t be doing any of this without another alumni family - Mrs. Ashley Quill Funk ‘95 and Mr. Vance Funk - whose generous contribution in 2018 has made the outdoor classroom a reality.